Abcfinite/baby-journal/libs/adapters/bet-adapter/README.md

 - WTA
   - when player 28 years and older then high risk against below 25 years although has higher ranking
+  - DO NOT put big bet on player below 20 years old even the odd good and all matrix good.
+LOST $7

 - play against the odds only if :
   - historically player lost at least 2x to player with lower / no ranking